-- It is their responsibility to investigate any complaints that have been passed on to it by the Executive Committee using the procedure outlined in this document. - It will be their responsibility to afford all individuals a fair and unbiased investigation.

-- It will be their responsibility to recommend to the Executive if a sanction is warranted. - It will not be their responsibility to impose any sanction, this will be the sole responsibility of the Club Executive Committee.
+- It is their responsibility to investigate any complaints that have been passed on to it by the Executive Committee using the procedure outlined in this document. - Their responsibility will be to afford all individuals a fair and unbiased investigation. - They will be responsible for recommending to the Executive if a sanction is warranted. - They will not be responsible for imposing any sanctions; this will be the sole responsibility of the Club Executive Committee.